 1. The Provost, or his/her designee, will review those appeals found to have merit by the Appeals Committee.
 The Provost or designee will serve as the final authority for

 E. Procedures for Reports Received After the Last Day of a Semester or During the Summer Session

 1. Students or organizations charged with a violation of the Code after the last day of classes in a semester or during the summer session will be provided a hearing by committee if possible.
 If the regular student conduct body is unable to meet, one of the following options may be selected by the student or organization:

 a.
 The Dean of Students or designee may appoint a three-member panel consisting of members of the faculty, the Student Affairs staff, and the student body (if practical).
 The panel will observe customary hearing procedures.
 Other than an informal resolution and an administrative hearing, this is the only option available to a student completing degree requirements in the term in which the charge originates.

 b.
 The Dean or designee may defer the hearing until the beginning of the following semester provided that such a deferral, in his or her opinion, would not preclude a fair hearing due to the loss of evidence or unavailability of witnesses.
 The Dean may place a hold on the student's records pending resolution of the matter.

-2. When a student is alleged to have violated College regulations after the last day of classes in a semester, including during Commencement, and he or she is scheduled to graduate, the College may hold the student's degree pending resolution of the charges.
+2. When a student is alleged to have violated university regulations after the last day of classes in a semester, including during Commencement, and he or she is scheduled to graduate, the university may hold the student's degree pending resolution of the charges.